Jon Morgan

 Three businessmen outdoors

-Choosing an LLC name is the first step in creating an LLC.
+In my work with Montana entrepreneurs, selecting a unique and compliant business name is a crucial step.
 The business name must follow the LLC naming guidelines and cannot be misleading to potential clients about your assumed business operations or services.

 You must also ensure no existing names are on record with the Montana Secretary of State.
 The state will reject your filing if you submit an existing LLC name.